A Complete Cabot Trail Itinerary – 22 Incredible Stops

 Click here for your map of all the stops on the Cabot Trail

-Make sure to give plenty of time to see all the sights.
-There is a lot to see and do on the Cabot Trail including spectacular coastal hiking trails, cultural experiences, and great adventures.
+There is a lot to see and do on the Cabot Trail, including spectacular coastal hiking trails, cultural experiences such as the Gaelic College, and great adventures.
 So, are you ready to explore the best stops on the Cabot Trail?
 Let’s go!

 Driving the Cabot Trail in Nova Scotia

-These are the stops along the Cabot Trail in order as we saw them driving counterclockwise from Baddeck to Cheticamp.
+If you have never visited Atlantic Canada, you are in for a treat.
+This Cabot Trial itinerary showcases the stops along the Cabot Trail in order as we saw them driving counterclockwise from Baddeck to Cheticamp.

-We set off from Halifax early one morning to spend five days exploring the famed coastal.
-After the nearly four-hour drive north from Halifax, our Cabot Trail road trip started in the town of Baddeck where we continued in a counter-clockwise direction.
-The next few days were spent exploring the entire loop through the Northern half of Cape Breton Island.
+We set off from Halifax early one morning to spend five days exploring the famed ocean vistas of this scenic highway.
+After the nearly four-hour drive north from Halifax, our Cabot Trail road trip started in the town of Baddeck, where we continued counter-clockwise.
+The next few days were spent exploring the entire loop through the northern half of Cape Breton Island.

 1. Baddeck